Topeng dances: Balinese topeng

 It is believed that the use of masks is related to the cult of the ancestors, which considered dancers the interpreters of the gods.
-Topeng performances open with a series of non-speaking masked characters which may not be related to the story to be performed.
+Topeng performances open with a series of non-speaking masked characters that may not be related to the story to be performed.
 These traditional masks often include Topeng Manis (a refined hero), Topeng Kras (a martial, authoritarian character), and Topeng Tua (an old man who may joke and draw out the audience).

 The story is narrated from a penasar, a jawless half-mask that enables the actor to speak clearly.
 In group topeng, there are usually two penasars providing two points of view.
-The performance alternates between speaking and non-speaking characters, and can include dance and fight sequences as well as special effects (sometimes provided by the gamelan).
-It is almost always wrapped up by a series of comic characters introducing their own views.
+The performance alternates between speaking and non-speaking characters and can include dance and fight sequences as well as special effects (sometimes provided by the gamelan).
+It is almost always wrapped up by a series of comic characters introducing their views.
 The narrators and comic characters frequently break Western conventions of storytelling by including current events or local gossip to get a laugh.

 In topeng, there is a conscious attempt to include many, sometimes contradictory, aspects of the human experience: the sacred and the profane, beauty and ugliness, refinement and caricature.
 A detailed description and analysis of topeng pajegan, the one-man form of topeng, is available in Masked Performance by John Emigh, a Western theater professor who has become a performer of Balinese topeng.